-Raita Dip is for me the perfect partnership with hot and spicy curries, or in fact anything remotely spicy.
-We need that cooling calmness to dance alongside the hip-hop heated jitterbug that is spice infused food.
+Rich and creamy Raita Dip is the perfect partnership with hot and spicy curries or in fact anything remotely spicy.
+You need that cooling calmness to dance alongside the hip-hop heated jitterbug that is spice-infused food.

 Very similar to the Greek Tzatziki Dip, Raita Dip is even simpler with a mere 6 ingredients to deal with.

 One thing to remember when using just a few ingredients like this, quality counts!
 In any recipe one should use the best possible ingredients, but when there are just a few components to a dish making sure that you have used the best really does count.

 Those flavours stand out so make sure they do so in the best possible way, by tasting wonderful.

 For this Raita Dip you are using these 6 ingredients!

 You can make your own yogurt too for a real DIY recipe.
 Check out this how to make your own yogurt complete with video.